 A handful of small changes can revolutionise your working from home experience.
 Whether you go get yourself some productivity-boosting tools, or completely revamp the look of your study, choosing to optimise your home office is the undervalued secret to optimised remote working.

-[Note, this blog was originally published as several parts, but has been updated and brought together in the glorious format you see before you in 2019.
-Contributors are Clare Dodd, Matthew Stibbe, Toby Knott and Maddy Leslie]
+[Note, this blog was originally published as several parts, but has been updated and brought together in the glorious format you see before you in 2020.
+Contributors are Clare Dodd, Matthew Stibbe, Toby Knott, Maddy Leslie and Claire Poskitt]